sabrineR/blog/README.md

 - Tailwind CSS version 3.4.4

 ## Architecture

-To create a high-performance and scalable application,  I implemented Uncle Bob's clean architecture with typescript for the API part.
+To create a high-performance and scalable application, I implemented Uncle Bob's clean architecture and DDD with typescript for the API part.

+## Configuration

+- app: To configure the app, see app/README.md
+- api: To configure the api, see api/README.md
+- admin:To configure the admin, see admin/README.md

 ### Install tools